romanwrites/dev_cheatsheet/sh.md

 # Unix-like shell stuff

 ## Store dotfiles nice way
-I use it, and recommend
+I use it and recommend
 [The best way to store your dotfiles: A bare Git repository](https://www.atlassian.com/git/tutorials/dotfiles)

 ## Scripts